Prozac + Difficulty Reaching Orgasm

-SSRIS including Prozac are the most likely to cause sexual side effects.
+SSRIs, including Prozac, are likely to cause sexual side effects.

-Prozac can be known for a libido loss and loss of orgasm in women.
-SSRIs flood the brain with serotonin, overloading the receptors that control sexual arousal, and decreasing sexual desire or acquired anorgasmia (meaning you could orgasm before and now it’s difficult.)
+Prozac can be known for libido loss and/or loss of orgasm in women.
+SSRIs flood the brain with serotonin, overloading the receptors that control sexual arousal and decreasing sexual desire or acquired anorgasmia (meaning you could orgasm before and it has now become difficult).

 There are a couple things I would recommend to help counter this:

-Wellbutrin is known for having the least problematic effect on sexual health– but I would say switching should be last resort as finding a medication that works for you is pretty tricky and I would hate your for daily life to be disrupted.
-I would chat with your psychiatrist about this, as it is super common and they mind have some ideas for you as well!
+Wellbutrin is known for having the least problematic effect on sexual health, but I would say switching should be your last resort as finding a medication that works for you is pretty tricky.
+I would hate for your daily life to be disrupted on account of an uninformed or unnecessary switch.
+I would chat with your psychiatrist about this, it’s super common and they might have some helpful tips for you!

 2) Re-learning your body.

 Different life changes can change your body, anything from a new medication to a new outlook on life.
-I would spend some time (alone) taking things slow and touching yourself from head to toe, while thinking about how things feel, if they are different, pleasurable or not.
-You can then take this knowledge and apply it to the bedroom.
+I would spend some time (alone) taking things slow.
+Touch yourself from head to toe while being aware of how things feel, if they are different, pleasurable, or not.
+You can then take this knowledge and apply it to the bedroom with a partner.

-Eva by Dame products would have to be my highest recommendation for couples.
-It has two “wings” that stay under the labia and rests on your clit.
-It stays out of the way for penetrative sex and is hands free but gives both of you a nice sensation.
+Eva by Dame products is certainly my highest recommendation for couples.
+It has two “wings” that stay under the labia and rest on your clit.
+It stays out of the way for penetrative sex, is hands-free, and gives both of you a nice sensation.